Información disponible en español – 2023-2024 Matrícula y Tarifas

 - Have attended at least two years of high school in Connecticut

 - Have graduated (or received high school diploma equivalency) from a Connecticut high school or is enrolled at a public institution of higher education in this state.

 At this time, undocumented students do not qualify for state or federal financial aid funding.
-Students are encouraged to seek funding opportunities from private sources to assist in their educational endeavors.

 Financing Opportunities at Western

-Students may also apply for Foundation Scholarship opportunities with the Office of Institutional Advancement.
+Students may apply for Foundation Scholarship opportunities with the Office of Institutional Advancement.
 To be considered for a Foundation Scholarship, including merit and talent based awards, students must complete the Scholarship Application online.
 Applicants must either be enrolled or have applied through the Admissions Office to attend WCSU for consideration.

 Please see the university website for Undocumented Student Support Services for more information.